 We were founded in 1968 as a membership organisation, the Association for the Psychiatric Study of Adolescence, to support the emerging inpatient units for adolescents.
 In 2011, we became a grant giving foundation and changed our name to reflect the change in our structure.

 However, as the FPSA our focus remains the same: to support and develop acute mental health services for adolescents.
 We do this by offering funding to organisations and individuals for courses, training and conferences, research and knowledge sharing.
-You can find out more about the awards, grants and bursaries that we offer in Funding
+You can find out more about the what we offer in Funding

 How the FPSA is funded

 We are solely funded from profits of the Journal of Adolescence, the publication we founded over 30 years ago, which is now an internationally renowned publication.
 Find out more about the Journal of Adolescence

 Changing from APSA to FPSA

 Like those we support, we have adapted to the shifting patterns of service delivery and the fluctuating levels of investment in services since the 1960s.
 Over our 40-something history we have been known as the: